laravel/docs/homestead.md

 > {note} You should only use these non-standard ports when connecting to the databases from your host machine.
 You will use the default 3306 and 5432 ports in your Laravel database configuration file since Laravel is running _within_ the virtual machine.

+<a name="database-backups"></a>
+### Database Backups

+Homestead can automatically backup your database when your Vagrant box is destroyed.
+To utilize this feature, you must be using Vagrant 2.1.0 or greater.
+Or, if you are using an older version of Vagrant, you must install the `vagrant-triggers` plug-in.
+To enable automatic database backups, add the following line to your `Homestead.yaml` file:

+    backup: true

+Once configured, Homestead will export your databases to `mysql_backup` and `postgres_backup` directories when the `vagrant destroy` command is executed.
+These directories can be found in the folder where you cloned Homestead or in the root of your project if you are using the [per project installation](#per-project-installation) method.

 <a name="adding-additional-sites"></a>
 ### Adding Additional Sites